RaulHinojosa24/Visum/README.md

 # Visum 🍀  #WorkInProgress

 This project is done to help my girlfriend (and her classmates) study for a biology test at university.

-It's a plants carousel with images and info.
+It's a plant carousel with images and info.

 ## Project status